News from the Farm June 2022

 - Posted date:

-* Our famed Wark Farm pies, made with our own hot water pastry recipe and filled to the brim with high quality meat (frozen)
+* Our famed Wark Farm pies, made with our own hot water pastry recipe and filled to the brim with high quality meat (frozen).
+Our seasonal special is the Lamb & Wild Garlic.

 All our beef and lamb meat is cut fresh, which means that it can be frozen at home.
 It also means that, while we try to accommodate everyone's requests, we cannot guarantee not to run out of certain cuts.
 We treat orders in order of receipt, meaning that the sooner you get your order in, the more likely it will be that you will get everything you requested for.